- 5 cups plus 1 tablespoon all-purpose flour, divided

 - Additional sugar

-- In a large bowl, combine 5 cups flour, 1/2 cup sugar and salt.
-Cut in butter and lemon peel until mixture resembles coarse crumbs.
-Gradually add cream, tossing with a fork until dough forms a ball.
+- Preheat oven to 350°.
+In a large bowl, mix 5 cups flour, 1/2 cup sugar, salt and lemon peel; cut in butter until crumbly.
+Gradually add cream, tossing with a fork until a dough is formed.
+Divide dough in half.

-- Divide in half.
-On a large piece of lightly floured waxed paper, roll out one portion of dough into a 16-in. x 11-1/2-in. rectangle.
-Transfer to an ungreased 15-in. x 10-in. x 1-in. baking pan.
+- On a large piece of lightly floured waxed paper, roll one half of dough to a 17x12-in. rectangle.
+Transfer to an ungreased 15x10x1-in. baking pan; press onto bottom and up sides of pan.

-- Bake at 350° for 20 minutes or until lightly browned.
+- Bake until lightly browned, about 20 minutes.
 Cool on a wire rack.
-Increase temperature to 400°.
+Increase oven setting to 400°.

-- In a large bowl, combine the pears, raisins, lemon juice, cinnamon and remaining flour and sugar.
+- In a large bowl, toss pears with raisins, lemon juice, cinnamon and the remaining flour and sugar.
 Spread over crust.
-Roll out remaining dough into a 16-in. x 12-in. rectangle; place over filling.
-Trim and seal edges.
-Brush top with egg; sprinkle with additional sugar.
+Roll remaining dough to a 16x11-in. rectangle; place over filling, trimming edges if necessary.
+Brush top with beaten egg; sprinkle with additional sugar.

-- Bake for 25-30 minutes or until golden brown.
+- Bake until golden brown, 25-30 minutes.
 Cool on a wire rack.
 Cut into diamond-shaped bars.
 Yield: about 2 dozen.

 Reviews for Sugared Raisin Pear Diamonds